addetz/addetz.github.io/_posts/2021-01-10-code-review.markdown

 date:   2021-01-10
 categories: jobs
 tags: dev remote
-description: Most of us working in software engineering can agree that code reviews are important and should be a priority, no matter how busy our calendars get.
+description: Most of us working in software engineering can agree that code reviews are important and should be a priority, no matter how busy we get.
 However, I have seen my fair share of teams that have struggled to carry out their best code review intentions into sustained working process.
 In this post, I will discuss some code review best practices for both authors and reviewers, so that we can make the process as efficient and enjoyable as possible.
 A little less conversation, a little more code review please!

 ---

 {% include read_time.html %}

-Most of us working in software engineering can agree that code reviews are important and should be a priority, no matter how busy our calendars get.
+Most of us working in software engineering can agree that code reviews are important and should be a priority, no matter how busy we get.
 However, I have seen my fair share of teams that have struggled to carry out their best code review intentions into sustained working process.

 In this post, I will discuss some code review best practices for both authors and reviewers, so that we can make the process as efficient and enjoyable as possible.